scttnlsn/dandelion/README.md

     Available commands:
         deploy
         status

 Note that when specifying the repository or configuration file, the given paths are relative to the current working directory (not the repository root).

-To see the options for a particular command, run:
+To see the options for a particular command, run `dandelion <command> -h`:

-    $ dandelion <command> -h
+    $ dandelion deploy -h
+    Usage: dandelion deploy [options] [<revision>]
+            --dry-run                    Show what would have been deployed